tokareff/api/docs_eng/me.md

 <a name="user-edit"></a>
-## Editing info on the current user
+## Editing info about the authorized user

 Send POST request to `/me` in order to edit the last name, name, middle name or enable/disable "looking for a job yes/no"  flag.
 Data can be edited only in